11 Alternatives to QuickBooks in 2024

 Tons of small business owners feel overwhelmed by QuickBooks’ ‘Swiss Army knife’ approach to accounting.
 Most businesses don’t need every accounting function under the sun—they just need something to help them enter and categorize their transactions, whip up a budget, or send invoices.

-How Quickbooks competitors stand out against it
+How QuickBooks competitors stand out

 1. Bench.co - The best accounting software for entrepreneurs looking to completely automate their accounting process.